StardustCollective/HCloud/README.md

    - Select your extraction folder and click "Extract".

 3. **Run the File:**
-   - Open the extracted folder and double-click `HCloud_launcher.bat` to run it.
+   - Open the extracted folder and double-click `Cloudlauncher.bat` to run it.

 ---